ZhengyuZhao/Targeted-Transfer/README.md

 <!-- <p align="center">
   <img src="https://github.com/ZhengyuZhao/color_adversarial/blob/master/figures/figure1.PNG" width='600'>
 </p> -->
-We take a second look at the transferability of targeted attacks and show that their difficulty has been overestimated due to a blind spot in the conventional evaluation procedures.
-Specifically, current work has unreasonably restricted attack optimization to a few iterations.
-Here, we show that targeted attacks converge slowly to optimal transferability and improve considerably when given more iterations.
-We also show that a simple logit attack performs surprisingly well, even achieving good performance comparable to the state of the art, which requires massive training with a sophisticated multi-term loss.
-Additional experiments on attacking the Google Cloud Vision API and creating targeted Universal Adaversarial Perturbations (UAP) are also conducted.
+> **Abstract**: Achieving transferability of targeted attacks is reputed to be remarkably difficult.
+Currently, state-of-the-art approaches are resource-intensive because they necessitate training model(s) for each target class with additional data.
+In our investigation, we find, however, that simple transferable attacks which require neither additional data nor model training can achieve surprisingly high targeted transferability.
+This insight has been overlooked until now, mainly due to the widespread practice of unreasonably restricting attack optimization to a limited number of iterations.
+In particular, we, for the first time, identify that a simple logit loss can yield competitive results with the state of the arts.
+Our analysis spans a variety of transfer settings, especially including three new, realistic settings: an ensemble transfer setting with little model similarity, a worse-case setting with low-ranked target classes, and also a real-world attack against the Google Cloud Vision API.
+Results in these new settings demonstrate that the commonly adopted, easy settings cannot fully reveal the actual properties of different attacks and may cause misleading comparisons.
+We also show the usefulness of the simple logit loss for generating targeted universal adversarial perturbations in a data-free and training-free manner.
+Overall, the aim of our analysis is to inspire a more meaningful evaluation on targeted transferability.

 ## Implementation